-The saola is a rare and elusive mammal found nowhere else in the world except in the Annamite Mountains along the Vietnam - Laos border.
+The saola, often referred to as the “Asian Unicorn” (Pseudoryx nghetinhensis), is a rare and elusive mammal found nowhere else in the world except in the Annamite Mountains along the Vietnam - Laos border.
 First described by scientists in 1992, the species is notable for its extreme rarity, narrow distribution, and highly secretive nature, which have left much of its life still unknown.
 Saola are also particularly sensitive to disturbance, especially to dogs used in hunting, making them especially vulnerable in landscapes increasingly shaped by human activity.

 Phylum: Chordata